chromatic-solfege/chromadoc/readme.md

 Please note that although this system is partially written by nodejs, NPM is not necessary.

 ## Installation

-Chromadoc converter does not necessarily have to be installed to a specific directory.
+Chromadoc does not need installation.
 You can place any directory.

-Typically you clone the GitHub repository as:
+Go to any directory you want to place the _Chromadoc_ and clone the GitHub repository as:

 	git clone https://github.com/chromatic-solfege/chromadoc.git

-And then go to the directory and `source` the file `init-chromadoc` in the root directory of the repository.

 ## Usage

-At first, open your terminal as its shell and go to the root directory of the Chromatic-Solfege documentation system and source a shell script file which name is "init-chromadoc".
+After clone _Chromadoc_, go to the directory and `source` the file `init-chromadoc` in the root directory of the repository.

 ```bash
 	. init-chromadoc
 ```
 This will set up some environment variables including `PATH`.

 The main task of using this system is writing _Chromadoc_ scripts.